ApiLogicServer/Docs/includes/abbreviations.md

 *[Logic Automation]: Declare logic with spreadsheet-like Rules that are 40X more concise than code, add Python as required *[Maintenance Automation]: Rules are automatically re-ordered based on dependencies, and re-used over all relevant transactions
-*[App Automation]: Automatic creation of multi-page, multi-table admin apps with a single command *[Microservice Automation]: Creation of customizable, executable projects with a single command, providing App Automation and API Automation
+*[App Automation]: Automatic creation of multi-page, multi-table admin apps with a single command *[Microservice Automation]: Creation of customizable, executable projects with a single command, providing App Automation, API Automation and Logic Automation.